-() NOTE: Certain platform configurations may not support the full set of features provided by the Dell Lifecycle Controller.
+i NOTE: Certain platform configurations may not support the full set of features provided by the Dell Lifecycle Controller.

-For more information about setting up the Dell Lifecycle Controller, configuring hardware and firmware, and deploying the operating system, see the Dell Lifecycle Controller documentation at Dell.com/poweredgemanuals.
+For more information about setting up the Dell Lifecycle Controller, configuring hardware and firmware, and deploying the operating system, see the Dell Lifecycle Controller documentation at www.dell.com/poweredgemanuals.